Table of Contents

 The office information system provides the facilities to create and distribute graphics and documents, send messages, schedule appointments, browse the web, and publish web pages.

-The most important software used in OIS includes word processing, spreadsheets, database, presentation, email, web browser, and personal information management.
-In OIS, computers have modems, video cameras, speakers, microphones, scanners, fax and web-enabled devices such as cellular phones, etc.
+The most important software used in OIS includes word processing, spreadsheets, database, presentation, email, web browsers, and personal information management.
+In OIS, computers have modems, video cameras, speakers, microphones, scanners, fax, and web-enabled devices such as cellular phones, etc.

 Transaction Processing Systems

 The transaction processing system (TPS) is used to store and process day-to-day business activities.
 An automated teller machine (ATM) is an example of TPS.
 This system processes data faster reduces clerical costs and improves customer services.

 Initially, TPS worked in batch processing.
 It means that the computer collects data over time and then processes all transactions later as a group.
 Now the computer processes each transaction as it is entered.
 This is known as online transaction processing (OLTP).